mobxjs/mobx-state-tree/API.md

 ## types.frozen

 Frozen can be used to story any value that is serializable in itself (that is valid JSON).
 Frozen values need to be immutable or treated as if immutable.
+They need be serializable as well.
 Values stored in frozen will snapshotted as-is by MST, and internal changes will not be tracked.

 This is useful to store complex, but immutable values like vectors etc. It can form a powerful bridge to parts of your application that should be immutable, or that assume data to be immutable.

+Note: if you want to store free-form state that is mutable, or not serializeable, consider using volatile state instead.

 **Examples**